Background Image

 The North Shore Gas Education Classroom is home base for our school field trips and education programs.
 In summer, it hosts camps, scout programs, lectures, public programs and events.
 Elsewhere in the Dunn Museum, two immersive teaching spaces – a Native American wigwam and a one-room schoolhouse – provide space for formal field trip programs or interactive play.

-Thanks to a grant from the USG Foundation, the Dunn Museum is open late and features free admission on the first and third Thursday evening of each month.
+Thanks to a grant from the USG Foundation, the Dunn Museum offers free general admission each Thursday between 5–8 pm.
 Visitors can also enjoy special programming and events on a variety of topics.

 View More Details about Dunn Museum